22aispro/Debu/README.md

 Debu output:
 ```
+── Debu caught an error ──
+	──  	Script:  ServerScriptService.Script
+	──  	Line:    3
-── Debu ── ServerScriptService.Script:3 → Tried to do math on a nil value
+	──  	Reason:  attempt to perform arithmetic (mul) on nil and number
 ```

 ---